 - Help promote an increased county-wide awareness of park and recreation needs.

-Local projects and events which have been supported by the Anacortes Parks Foundation include the Alton R. Daniels Field clubhouse; Volunteer Park baseball field and construction of the concession/restroom building; Ben Root Skate Park; Youth Sailing Program at South Harbor Park; Teen Center; Kids R Best Fest; Breakfast With Santa; Daddy Daughter Dance; Ship Harbor Interpretive Preserve; Kiwanis Waterfront Park; Kiwanis Meadows; and new play structures at Storvik Park and Washington Park, as well as the Our Town Our Park Project at Storvik Park.
-A more comprehensive listing of other projects funded by APF through the grant process can be found on the Grants page.
+A sampling of local projects and events that have been supported by the Anacortes Parks Foundation include the Alton R. Daniels Field clubhouse; Volunteer Park baseball field and construction of the concession/restroom building; Ben Root Skate Park; Youth Sailing Program at South Harbor Park; Teen Center; Kids R Best Fest; Breakfast With Santa; Daddy Daughter Dance; Ship Harbor Interpretive Preserve; Kiwanis Waterfront Park; Kiwanis Meadows; and new play structures at Storvik Park and Washington Park, as well as the Our Town Our Park Project at Storvik Park.